muneeb-Saeed/hello-world/README.md

 # hello-world
-getting starting with github
+Getting starting with Github

-Im a fresh graduate, just started frontend web development.
-Currently working with React JS, Redux and Firebase..
+Im a Fresh Graduate, just started Frontend Web Development.
+Currently working with React JS, Redux and Firebase.
+Tryin to be good developer, so i can make my parents proud of myself.